microsoft/Windows-driver-samples/general/pcidrv/README.md

 ---
 topic: sample
-description: Demonstrates how to write a KMDF driver for a PCI device.
+description: "Demonstrates how to write a KMDF driver for a PCI device."
 languages:
 - cpp
 products: